gu-gridh/documentation/gridh-projects/saintsophia.md

 ## Change log
 **2025 - Week 51**<br>
 Version 1.5.1 released: Routing to selected view and panel, faster gallery.
-RTI for surface 120-23.
+RTI for surface 120-22 an 120-23.

 **2025 - Week 50**<br>
 Orthophoto, topography and mesh added for surface 120-23 and 205-05.